EliteDangerous/edapi/README.txt

-  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Output additional debug info. (default: False) --vars                Output a file that sets environment variables for
+  -h, --help            show this help message and exit --version             show program's version number and exit --debug               Output additional debug info. (default: False) --json JSON_FILE      Import API info from a JSON file instead of the API.
-                        current cargo capacity, credits, and current
+                        Used mostly for debugging purposes. (default: None) --export              Output API response as JSON. (default: False) --vars                Output a file that sets environment variables for current cargo capacity, credits, and current
                         system/station. (default: False)